 Are you looking to sample the delights of gravel riding but don’t want to spend a lot of money?
 Or perhaps you need a versatile all-weather bike that can take mudguards and a pannier or two.

-An affordable gravel bike might be just the thing.
+A cheap gravel bike might be just the thing.
 Gravel bikes have largely replaced cyclocross machines as the go-to for year-round practicality.
 They also open up a new realm of riding, with bigger tyres and disc brakes giving them the capability to ride on unpaved surfaces, whether that’s smooth singletrack, fire roads or just your local towpath.

-There are hefty discounts on offer, so we’ve rounded up five stonking deals to whet your appetite for a bit of rough road fun.
+We’ve rounded up five stonking deals to whet your appetite for a bit of rough road fun.

-Cheap gravel bikes: five 2019 bargains
+Cheap gravel bikes: five bargains for the backroads

 Triban RC 520 Gravel: £849.99